The GitHub integration allows you to manage your Platform.sh environments directly from your GitHub repository.

 Note that for the integration to work, your GitHub user needs to have permission to push code to the repository.

-project admin can manage the integrations.
+Note that only the project owner can manage integrations.

 Open a terminal window (you need to have the Platform.sh CLI installed).
 Enable the GitHub integration as follows: